zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 // Photos [':)', ':D', ':/']
 ```

-OK, I will stop adding more changes.
+OK, That's it.
+I will stop adding more changes as the code has already become complex to read.

 Let's summary what's the problem so far.

 That problem is that the above data flow is getting more nested, and even harder to read.
-We can imaging that the nesting will keep growing
+This is just a simplified read world example, we could imaging that the nesting will keep growing
-as more async data from different scopes are needed in the later flow steps.
+as more async data from different scopes are needed in the later data flow steps.

 The code readability doesn't scale well in this approach.

 How to simplify it?
 Is there a good practice to keep the flow straightforward and scale?